⭐ Why are Render‑Blocking Resources Important?

 What are the main causes of render-blocking?

 Heavy CSS and JavaScript files, as well as unoptimized external resources, are main contributors.
+Additionally, third-party scripts can exacerbate the issue by introducing additional loading times.

 How can I identify render-blocking resources?

 Tools like Google PageSpeed Insights and Lighthouse can help identify these resources.
+They provide detailed reports on which files are blocking rendering and suggest optimizations.

 Is CSS always a render-blocking resource?